ziqinyeow/ingbetic/data/README.md

 # Dataset

-The dataset is one of the most popular datasets in [food computing](http://123.57.42.89/FoodComputing__Dataset.html), so called Yummly-66K.
+This dataset is further processed from one of the most popular datasets in [food computing](http://123.57.42.89/FoodComputing__Dataset.html), so called Yummly-66K.

 ## Dataset description